nf-core/eager/docs/output.md

 #### Call statistics barplot

 You can get different variants of the Call statistics bar plot, depending on how you configured  the MultiVCFAnalyzer options.

 If you ran with `--min_allele_freq_hom` and `--min_allele_freq_het` set to two different values (left panel A in the figure below), this allows you to assess the number of multi-allelic positions that were called in your genome.
 Typically MultiVCFAnalyzer is used for analysing smallish on haploid genomes (such as bacteria), therefore a position with multiple possible 'alleles' suggests some form of cross-mapping from other taxa.
 If this is the case, you will need to be careful with downstream analysis of the consensus sequence (e.g. for phylogenetic tree analysis) as you may accidently pick up SNPs from other taxa - particularly when dealing with low coverage data.
-Therefore, if you have a high level of 'het'
+Therefore, if you have a high level of 'het' values, you should carefully check your alignments manually to see how clean your genomes are, or whether you can do some form of strain separation (e.g. by majority/minor calling).

 <p align="center">
   <img src="images/output/multivcfanalyzer/multivcfanalyzer_call_categories.png" width="75%" height = "75%">